 NHLBI integrated guidelines for pediatric cardiovascular risk reduction.
 Available at: http://www.ebscohost.com/dynamed/what.php.
 Updated February 12, 2013.
 Accessed March 20, 2013.

 Key recommendations for a healthy weight.
 National Heart, Lung and Blood Institute, National Institutes of Health website.
 Available at: http://www.nhlbi.nih.gov/health/public/heart/obesity/lose_wt/recommen.htm.
 Accessed March 20, 2013.

-1/29/2010 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: US Preventive Services Task Force.
+1/29/2010 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/topics/dmp~AN~T115153/Obesity-in-children-and-adolescents: US Preventive Services Task Force.
 Screening for obesity in children and adolescents: US Preventive Services Task Force recommendation statement.
 Pediatrics.
 2010 Jan 18.

-2/23/2012 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Tate DF, Turner-McGrievy G, Lyons E, et al. Replacing caloric beverages with water or diet beverages for weight loss in adults: main results of the Choose Healthy Options Consciously Everyday (CHOICE) randomized clinical trial.
+2/23/2012 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/topics/dmp~AN~T115009/Obesity-in-adults: Tate DF, Turner-McGrievy G, Lyons E, et al. Replacing caloric beverages with water or diet beverages for weight loss in adults: main results of the Choose Healthy Options Consciously Everyday (CHOICE) randomized clinical trial.
 Am J Clin Nutr.
 2012;95(3):555-563.

 Last reviewed March 2015 by Kim A. Carmichael, MD, FACP